Skip to content

 public class Heater

-This annotation specifies that the Logger field is to be injected with a logging system or service.
+The Logger annotation specifies that a field should be injected with a logging system or service.

 [Logger]